needle-mirror/com.unity.entities/Documentation~/ecs_core.md

 * **Any** — the archetype must contain at least one of the component types in the **Any** category.
 * **None** — the archetype must not contain any of the component types in the **None** category.

 An entity query provides a list of the chunks that contain the types of components the query requires.
-You can then iterate over the components in those chunks directly with [IJobChunk].
+You can then iterate over the components in those chunks directly with [IJobEntityBatch].

 ## Jobs

 To take advantage of multiple threads, you can use the [C# Job system].
-ECS provides the [SystemBase] class, along with the `Entities.ForEach` and [IJobChunk] `Schedule()` and `ScheduleParallel()` methods, to transform data outside the main thread. `Entities.ForEach` is the simplest to use and typically requires fewer lines of code to implement.
+ECS provides the [SystemBase] class, along with the `Entities.ForEach` and [IJobEntityBatch] `Schedule()` and `ScheduleParallel()` methods, to transform data outside the main thread. `Entities.ForEach` is the simplest to use and typically requires fewer lines of code to implement.
 You can use IJobChunk for more complex situations that `Entities.ForEach` does not handle.

 ECS schedules jobs on the main thread in the [order that your systems are arranged].
 As jobs are scheduled, ECS keeps track of which jobs read and write which components.
 A job that reads a component is dependent on any prior scheduled job that writes to the same component and vice versa.
 The job scheduler uses job dependencies to determine which jobs it can run in parallel and which must run in sequence.